Skip to main content

 🐧note

-Encryption is mostly handled by MLS and our "Secret Group" specification which is heavily in the workings in our roadmap 2024.
-Go to https://arewemlsyet.com/ for more information around decentralised MLS.
+Encryption is mostly handled by decentralized continuous group key agreement (DCGKA) and our "Secret Group" specification which is heavily in the workings in our roadmap 2024, allowing offline-first PCS and FS double-ratchet encryption or "long-living" symmetrical encryption.
+You can read the paper https://eprint.iacr.org/2020/1281.pdf for more information around the approach we implement.

 Replication